Progress report for ENE21-168

 The seven members of the Advisory Committee provided feedback on the first edition of the Reading the Woods prototype in a focus group style meeting.

-The Reading the Woods project team is assembling fact sheets to exhibit for technical service providers and woodland stewards an example of cultivation, production, and nature-based enterprise scenarios specific to Central Appalachia.
-The initial set of fact sheets will focus on a representative group of products and services: elderberry, stinging nettle, birding, carbon credits, and tree syrups (maple, sycamore, and walnut).
+The Reading the Woods project team has assembled fact sheets and primers to exhibit for technical service providers and woodland stewards an example of cultivation, production, and nature-based enterprise scenarios specific to Central Appalachia.
+The initial set of fact sheets focuses on a representative group of products and services: elderberry, stinging nettle, a general fact sheet on understory crops, a marketing fact sheet on festivals, a general factsheet on tree syrups, and more specific tree syrup fact sheets – black walnut for syrup and nutmeat, and sycamore syrup.

 150 Ag Service Providers will be recruited to participate in NTFP Outreach Training seminars.
 20 additional farmers will be recruited to serve as on-farm training sites.